Samsung’s new folding smartphone flagship gets a much-needed camera upgrade

 Where the S22 Ultra still bests the Fold4

 So how does the S22 Ultra still better the Z Fold4?
 The biggest differences are that the S22 Ultra’s main camera has double the sensor resolution 108 megapixels vs. 50 megapixels), and the Fold4 lacks its 10-megapixel, 10x periscope zoom camera altogether.
-The newer phone replaces that with a non-zooming 10-megapixel selfie camera for use when folded, and there’s also a secondary -megapixel selfie camera hidden under the screen when the phone is used unfolded.
+The newer phone replaces that with a non-zooming 10-megapixel selfie camera for use when folded, and there’s also a secondary four-megapixel selfie camera hidden under the screen when the phone is used unfolded.
 (This latter is now said to be harder to see through the screen itself.)

 Samsung Galaxy Z Fold4